ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 For each of our three models, we collected samples for the log-likelihoods.
 Those are for computing information criteria.
 I will use the DIC for these models.

-(You can use WAIC if you want to; if you check diagnostics using the <a href="http://mc-stan.org/loo/">loo</a> R package, you may find that the diagnostics are crap for your spatial models.
-As I understand it, that is just a feature of WAIC with auto-correlated data, and it does not necessarily indicate a problem with your model.)
+You can also use WAIC if you want to.
+A benefit is that the WAIC calculations can be more stable than DIC (run the same model twice and you will find the DIC may differ between runs more than WAIC.)
+If you check diagnostics using the <a href="http://mc-stan.org/loo/">loo</a> R package, you may notice that the WAIC diagnostics are crap for your spatial models.
+As I understand it, that is just a feature of WAIC with autocorrelated data, and it does not necessarily indicate a problem with your model.
+(I used both WAIC and DIC but only report DIC for the sake of brevity.)

 This code first defines an R function to calculate DIC from a Stan model (the model must contain a <code>log_lik</code> parameter vector), and then applies it to our three models: